static-publisher/static-publisher/README.md

 [![Build Status](https://travis-ci.org/static-publisher/static-publisher.svg?branch=master)](https://travis-ci.org/static-publisher/static-publisher)

-Static Publisher provides endpoints to generate static sites and publish them.
-This enables the automatic deployment of static site through the use of webhooks and to run generators without security restrictions, such as those placed by GitHub pages on Jekyll plugins.
+Static Publisher is an automated deployment server for static site generators, such as [Jekyll](http://jekyllrb.com/).
+It provide endpoints that can be called by webhooks on git hosting site such as GitHub or BitBucket everytime a project is updated.
+It has an easy to use admin panel for managing multiple projects deployment, it can run plugins without security restrictions and it can publish to an S3 bucket or git repository.

 ## Installation